-Our point of departure is that – in discussion with you – we shall try to find a solution to the problems that have arisen as soon as possible.
-We shall at all times confirm this solution to you in writing.
-This complaints procedure describes how we shall go about finding this solution with you.
+Our aim is to – in discussion with you – find a solution to the problems that have arisen as quickly as possible.
+We will at all times confirm this solution to you in writing.
+This complaints procedure describes how we will go about finding this solution with you.

-To start with we ask that you discuss your complaint with the lawyer or employee in our law-firm to whom the complaint relates.
+Firstly, we ask that you discuss your complaint with the lawyer or employee in our law firm to whom the complaint relates.
 If this does not lead to a solution, then you can take your complaint to us.

-− complaints about the behaviour or a lawyer affiliated with our firm
+- complaints about the behaviour or a lawyer affiliated with our firm; and

 - complaints about the behaviour of an employee of ours who is not affiliated with our firm as a lawyer.

 To whom can you complain?

 The complaints officer of our law firm deals with complaints.
 D.P.
 Schalken LL.M is currently responsible for dealing with complaints.
 K.W.H.
 Albert LL.M is responsible for dealing with a complaint about D.P.
 Schalken.

 A complaint should be submitted in writing.
 You can submit a letter of complaint by sending a letter or an e-mail to the complaints officer.

 - the name, (email) address and telephone number of the complaining party;

 - the person about whom the complaint is being made; and